itk-ai/owui_doc_ingestion/documentation/findings_vielse.md

 - As any list item is threated on equal footing there isn't much difference between having the list indicated in markdown and not having any markup on lists (as *Tika* does)
+- *Tika[md]* concatenates lines and thus miss lists that would otherwise just be.

 ## Footers (incl page numbering)